-There are two and distinct categories of 𝜇Ps: primary and secondary.
+There are two and distinct categories of𝜇Ps: primary and secondary.
 Additionally, 𝜇Ps can be identified by their chemical makeup and physicochemical characteristics.
 Several 𝜇Ps with varying physicochemical properties (such as density and chemical compositions) include nylon, polyester, polystyrene (PS), polyethylene terephthalate (PET), low-density polyethylene (LDPE), high-density polyethylene (HDPE), polyvinylchloride (PVC), and polypropylene (PP) (Miri et al., 2022).
 The skeletal structure of 𝜇Ps to differentiate them is dividing them into groups according to the forms in which they occur, including pellets, microbeads, foams, fibres, fragments, films, and microfibers (Okeke et al., 2022).
-When a particular 𝜇P has a density less than seawater, it is referred to low-density micropollutant; when it has a density greater than seawater, it is referred to high-density micropollutants.
+When a particular 𝜇P has a density less than seawater, it is referred tolow-density micropollutant; when it has a density greater than seawater, it is referred to high-density micropollutants.

 Moreover, a wide range of potentially hazardous compounds are included in 𝜇Ps, such as polychlorinated biphenyls (PCBs), octadecyl trichlorosilane (ODTs), and bisphenols (BPA), all of which have the ability to alter physiological processes (Menéndez-Pedriza et al., 2022; Rios-Fuster et al., 2022).
 It has been demonstrated that different aquatic animals absorb 𝜇Ps in different ways.
 Ingestion is the main route of exposure in this type of environment.
 Following consumption, there is a chance that the substance will be absorbed, distributed via the circulatory system, and then enter some of the body's cells and tissues, which might have a number of extremely harmful effects.
 A number of studies reveals that, a significant chances of heavy metal transfer from marine prey to predators operating at a high trophic level.
-Fish, crabs, and shrimp are among the most common aquatic creatures that can harbour 𝜇Ps infection.
+Fish, crabs, and shrimp are among the most common aquatic creatures that can harbour𝜇Ps infection.
 These animals are then used as food for other aquaculture operations.
 As of now, there is no effective strategies to eradicate 𝜇Ps from marine environments.
 But, as previously explained, marine organisms have a great deal of potential for ingesting and getting rid of 𝜇Ps.
 In this sense, the ability of marine species to adsorb and consume 𝜇Ps is the primary means of partially eliminating marine pollutants.
 It has been demonstrated by recent studies that marine animals may efficiently consume and absorb 𝜇Ps.
 For example, corals in the ocean are able to eliminate 𝜇Ps actively (via ingestion) and passively (through surface attachment).

-2.1.1.e Soil pollution:
+2.1.1.eSoil pollution: